Nike-Inc/cerberus/API.md

 ### Delete a specific authorized Safe Deposit Box [DELETE]

-This endpoint allows a user to delete a safe deposit box that they own
+This endpoint allows a user to delete a safe deposit box that they own.

 + Parameters